Quebec Tax Calculator (2026) — Add or Reverse Tax

 Why Reverse Sales Tax Calculation Matters

-Receipts and invoices usually show only the tax-included total — not the pre-tax price.
-Reversing the calculation matters for bookkeeping (separating revenue from tax collected for GST/HST or PST remittance), expense reports, and price comparisons across provinces.
-Because dividing by (1 + rate) isn't the same as simply subtracting the rate, doing this by hand is a common source of errors — the calculator above handles it exactly.
+Receipts and invoices usually show only the tax-included total, so separating revenue from GST/HST or PST collected — for bookkeeping or cross-province price comparisons — means working backward from that total.
+Dividing by (1 + rate) isn't the same as subtracting the rate, which is why the calculator above handles it exactly.

 History & How the Rate Is Built